How to Find Paid and Unpaid Work in Europe

-A Practical Overview of Job Opportunities in the EU
+Job Opportunities in the EU are Scarce for Foreigners

 By Volker Poelzl

-The countries which compose the European Union have always attracted a large number of expatriate Americans, in part because of Europe’s culture, history, and scenic beauty, but also in because Europe used to offer many well-paying jobs for foreigners.
-Over a million Americans currently call Europe their home — from teachers to interns to digital nomads to corporate employees in financial centers.
-The draw of what is the “Old World” for North American citizens remains unabated.
+The countries composing the European Union have always attracted a large number of expatriate Americans, in part because of Europe’s culture, history, and scenic beauty, but also because the continent enjoys a relatively high standard of living.
+Even now, over a 1.6 million Americans currently call Europe their home — from teachers to interns to digital nomads to corporate employees in financial centers.
+The draw of what is the “Old World” for many North American citizens remains unabated.
 Realistically, the stringent work regulations since the formation and expansion of the EU have diminished the prospects for Americans to find work in Europe.
-All European countries suffer from high unemployment, government cutbacks, and reduced growth.
-But despite the current crisis there are still jobs available for foreigners in a variety of fields and roles, though far greater determination, research, and networking on the part of those seeking work is required than in developing world countries.
+Some European countries have also joined the protectionist trend in light of current political events.
+Yet there are still jobs available for foreigners in a variety of fields and roles, though far greater determination, research, and networking on the part of those seeking work is required than in developing world countries.
 Below we explore options for people who are interested in working in Europe but do not have European citizenship or a residency permit.

 If you want to successfully compete with local candidates for a job in Europe, you need to prove that your skills exceed those of your competitors.
-For many jobs, excellent knowledge of the local language is essential, and having a working knowledge of German, Spanish, or French, will significantly improve your chances of getting a job offer.
+For many jobs, fluency in the local language is essential, and having a working knowledge of French, Spanish, German, or Spanish will significantly improve your chances of getting a job offer.
 There are also many multinational companies that are looking for American or English-speaking candidates.
-However, keep in mind that during times of economic slowdown, few multinational companies are planning an expansion of their overseas operations.
+However, keep in mind that during times of economic slowdown, fewer multinational companies are planning an expansion of their overseas operations.
 However, New York is now getting strong competition for corporate jobs as a financial center from cities such as London, Frankfurt, and Milan.

 Each country has its own procedures and etiquette for job-seekers.
 Instead of learning from your own mistakes, it is better to learn about the details of the job application process ahead of time.
 Buy a book about Living and Working in the country that interests you or research on the Web to gather as much information as possible.
 The job application process varies from country to country.
-Some countries have very bureaucratic and meticulous requirements, such as official certificates and diplomas documenting your education, training, and past work experience that often need to be accompanied by certified translations in the local language.
+Many countries in Europe have very bureaucratic and meticulous requirements, such as official certificates and diplomas documenting your education, training, and past work experience that often need to be accompanied by certified translations in the local language.
 The new EU Blue Card offers some pathways to work in Europe for people from selected countries, including the U.S.

-Having professional skills that are in great demand is your best way to get a job offer from a European company, and transfer from companies based in Europe with branches in the U.S. is a great long-term plan.
+Having professional skills that are in great demand in the destination country is one way to get a job offer from a European company, and transfer from companies based in Europe with branches in the U.S. is a great long-term plan.
 Unfortunately, due to strict labor laws, Americans have a significant disadvantage over Europeans when it comes to finding a job in the European Union.
 Citizens of the EU can work in any member country of the EU without a work permit, but Americans need an employer to sponsor their work visa.
 And even if you are lucky enough to get a job offer in the EU, your employment contract still needs to be approved by the respective Labor Department, which will determine if you are the best candidate and if your position could also be filled by a local candidate.
-However, most European countries have shortages of skilled professionals in certain fields, such as engineering, information technology, health care, and teaching.
+However, most European countries have shortages of skilled professionals in certain fields, such as engineering, information technology, healthcare, and teaching.
 If you fall into this category, your application for a work permit will be speedily expedited, and you have a good chance of getting approved.
 In addition, if you do land a job as a skilled professional, protection from being laid off from your work is many times more stringent than the U.S. due to labor laws that protect workers.
 As mentioned previously, there are many multinational companies based in or with branches in Europe, and if you speak the language, have the needed skills, it is possible to find work and receive a lucrative expat package.

-The job market for English teachers in Western and Central Europe has tightened in recent years, either due to decreased demand or overabundance of qualified native English speakers.
+The job market for English teachers in Western and Central Europe has tightened in recent years, either due to decreased demand or the overabundance of qualified native English speakers.
 Many language institutes and schools across Europe require a TEFL or CELTA certification in addition to a college degree, as is the case in more and more countries worldwide.
 Preference is usually given to English-speakers who are already citizens or legal residents, but there are exceptions when it comes to teaching jobs in Europe.
 However, in the new member countries of the EU in Eastern Europe, non-EU citizens still have a good chance of landing an English teaching job.

 Unless you have highly desirable job skills that cannot be performed by a local, or have a convincing business start-up plan, significant amounts of investment funds, your only other options are seasonal jobs or working under the table.
-There is a great need for seasonal and temporary workers all across Europe, especially in agriculture, construction, the hospitality industry, and tourism.
-If you are happy with low wages and temporary employment in exchange for a longer time abroad, you will probably be able to find work and make enough money to get by in Europe and even save a little bit.
-Some EU countries have made it fairly easy to get work permits for seasonal work, but unfortunately your salary will be little more than the minimum wage in most cases.
-There are several programs and organizations that are referred to in Short-Term Jobs in Europe that can help you get a temporary or seasonal work permit.
+There is a great need for seasonal and temporary workers across Europe, especially in agriculture, construction, the hospitality industry, and tourism.
+If you are OK with lower wages and temporary employment in exchange for a longer time abroad, you will probably be able to find work and make enough money to get by in Europe and even save a little bit.
+Some EU countries have made it fairly easy to get work permits for seasonal work, but your salary will be little more than the minimum wage.
+There are several programs and organizations that are referred to in Short-Term and Summer Jobs in Europe that can help you get a temporary or seasonal work permit.
 If you opt to work under the table, keep in mind that you are competing with legal seasonal workers from developing countries and that many European countries impose heavy fines on businesses that hire illegal workers.